yams/ml_nanodegree/deployment/notes/deployment_notes.md

 We'll be deploying our model using [Amazon's SageMaker](https://aws.amazon.com/sagemaker/).

+## Problem Introduction:

+We'll be predicting the median value of home in Boston Masachusetts, using a provided dataset.
+Features:We're using Avg. number of rooms, and medium value (in USD).
+Ultimate goal is to also deploy this out to a smartphone application that we've developed.

 ## 1. What's the *machine learning workflow*?

 ## 2. How does ***deployment\*** fit into the *machine learning workflow*?